List of Bungo Stray Dogs characters: Katai Tayama

 Named after Katai Tayama.
 He is an information broker for the Agency with the ability Futon (蒲団, also translated "The Quilt") which allows him to control electronics within his sight as long as he is not touching them.
-He's good friends with Kunikida, having known him for ten years.
-He's easily stressed out and often unmotivated, which can complicate plans for the Agency.
+He is good friends with Kunikida, having known him for ten years.
+He is easily stressed out and often unmotivated, which can complicate plans for the Agency.
 He is considered a hikikomori.

 Port Mafia

 The Port Mafia (ポートマフィア, Pōto Mafia) are the main antagonists of the series.
 They are an underground criminal organization.
-Also known as Yokohama's "Night Wardens," they have a "skilled business" permit, allowing them to conduct their criminal activities legally.
+Also known as Yokohama's "Night Wardens", the Mafia places a great importance on protecting Yokohama from external organizations to sustain themselves.
+They have a "skilled business permit", allowing them to conduct many of their criminal activities legally, including giving their Ability users the clearance to freely use their powers without restriction.
 They have dozens of enterprises within their control, exceeding politics and economics, and its influence can be found in numerous places around Yokohama.
-The brain of the criminal underworld market, they specialize in assaults, strong weapons of armament, riots, bullying, and forbidden unclean products for coarse organizations.
+The brains of the criminal underworld market, they specialize in assaults, assansiantion, and black market trade, including but not necessarily limited to, weaponry, illegal products, and people.
 They have many international connections with other criminal organizations.

 Frontline guard members: Ryūnosuke Akutagawa, and Chūya Nakahara.